Fire-Rated Doors for Victoria and Vancouver Island

 4.9 – Testing

-4.9.1 – Upon completion of installation, all fire door and fire window assemblies shall be tested to confirm operation of the automatic closing device and full closure.
+4.9.1 – Upon completion of installation, all fire door and fire window assemblies shall be tested to confirm the operation of the automatic closing device and full closure.

 4.9.2 – Resetting of the automatic closing device shall be in accordance with the manufacturer’s written instructions.